Competition

 LaToya Henry, Program Chair, ACT-SO

-Detroit Branch NAACP and Detroit NAACP Youth Council ACT-SO Program Sponsored By:
+NAACP Detroit Branch and NAACP Detroit Youth Council ACT-SO Program Sponsored By: